Maple Leaf Foods Inc

 Summary

-Maple Leaf Foods is undertaking a three-year nature footprint assessment to evaluate the company’s value chain impact on nature, including water pollution and water stress.
+Maple Leaf Foods has already completed the three assessments to evaluate the company's value chain impact on nature, including water pollution and water stress.
+The company will be disclosing information progressively.

 Analysis Breakdown